Information Structures in Stablecoin Markets: Introduction

 We first show that a unique equilibrium in switching strategies exists both when a large sale occurs and does not occur; in this equilibrium, the selling pressure and conditional run probability increase in the presence of a large sale.
 We then decompose the run probability into two components: the conditional run probability given a large sale occurring and not occurring.
 The former component can be interpreted as the risk from by a large sale, and the latter as the risk from poor collateral.
 These conditional run probabilities decrease (increase) as public knowledge is more precise when fundamentals are sufficiently strong (weak).
 Intriguingly, as private signals become more precise, conditional run probabilities increase (decrease) for sufficiently strong (weak) fundamentals.
 The analysis with respect to private signals yields a novel result which suggests another potential source of a stablecoin's stability, i.e. a higher degree of heterogeneity in how investors idiosyncratically assess a stablecoin's reserves.
 Tokens that have large information uncertainty in this sense may thus benefit from it.

 Isolating the different types of risk facing a stablecoin also allows us to partition the fundamental space into regions where the conditional run probabilities have differing behaviors with respect to both types of information uncertainty.
 This classification could be of possible use in assessing what types of risk a stablecoin is prone to given their quality of fundamentals and level of transparency about reserves.
-The implications generated by our model can be used to explain the events described earlier, and to provide more general insights about the stability mechanisms and regulatory challenges of stablecoins.
-We finish by discussing the model's answer to the question of what qualities make a stablecoin to be perceived as money, using the no-questions-asked framework of \cite{Holmstrom}.
+The implications generated by our model can be used to explain the events described earlier, and to provide more general insights about the stability mechanisms and regulatory challenges facing stablecoins.

 \paragraph{Institutional Details.} After the advent of the first cryptocurrencies in the mid-2010s, stablecoins were created to meet the demand for an on-chain asset with relative price stability.
-Since then, stablecoins have grown in market capitalization, peaking in early 2022 and hovering around the \$150 billion mark.
+Since then, stablecoins have grown in market capitalization, peaking in early 2022 and hovering around \$300 billion as of January 2026.
 The uses of stablecoins are numerous, including cross-border funds transfers, stores of values for lending protocols, collateral for trading cryptocurrencies, and a medium of exchange in automated market makers.

 The market microstructure of stablecoins can be split into the \textit{primary market} and \textit{secondary market}.
 In the primary market, the issuer interacts with arbitrageurs and reserve asset markets.
 The issuer holds a collection of reserve assets that ``back up'' the amount of stablecoins in circulation, and exchanges a minted token to arbitrageurs for a par value of the fiat currency that the stablecoin is pegged to.
 Arbitrageurs can redeem tokens at par, assuming that the issuer is solvent (i.e.\! can liquidate enough reserves to fulfill all redemption requests at a given time).
 Notably, the issuer has sole discretion over who can be an arbitrageur, which usually involves a vetting process.
 In the secondary market, the arbitrageurs trade with buyers and sellers at market prices on exchanges.